 We use the district-level estimated probabilities of treatment in two ways.
-First, to restrict the main specification to individuals living in districts that are within the "common support" of propensity scores.
-This implies the regressions include only observations whose propensity scores belong to the overlap of the propensity scores for the treatment and control districts.
-These results are presented in Table VI, Panel A. Although the number of observations decreases by over 25 percent, 'Lifetime Conflict Exposure' remains significant at the 1% level and is larger than previous estimates.
-Second, we use the propensity scores to replicate Table III with a weighted least squares (WLS) specification, which downweights individuals who live in districts that were very likely to receive treatment and upweights those who live in districts that were
+First, the probabilities are used to restrict the main specification to individuals living in districts that are within the "common support" of propensity scores.
+This means the regressions include only observations whose propensity scores belong to the overlap of the propensity scores for the treatment and control districts.
+These results are presented in Table VI, Panel A. 'Lifetime Conflict Exposure' remains significant at the 1% level and is larger than previous estimates.
+Second, we use the propensity scores to replicate Table III with a weighted least squares (WLS) specification, which downweights individuals who live in districts that were likely to receive treatment and upweights those who live in districts that were unlikely to receive treatment based on the covariates used in the probit model (Bjerk, 2009).
+Using propensity score weights in the regression makes the treated and untreated groups more comparable in terms of the distribution

-&lt;sup>24 Table A.V (available in the Supplementary Appendix) shows the probit model used to obtain the propensity scores.
+25 Table A.V (available in the Appendix) shows the probit model used to obtain the propensity scores.
 We assume the treatment meets the conditional independence assumption: after controlling for the covariates included in the probit model, the treatment is independent of the outcomes.
 Stuart (2010) explains the assumption is not as strict as it might sound, "controlling for the observed covariates also matches on or controls for the unobserved covariates, in so much as they are correlated with those that are observed" (3).
 We also assume the conditional probabilities of receiving the treatment given the covariates is strictly between zero and one.

 The covariates included in the model should be measured before 1980 so that they are unaffected by the treatment.
-However, in Table A.V, Columns (3) - (4), we include the variables Population per district, 'Number of schools,' and 'Number of Health Posts' from a 1993 census.
+However, in Table A.V, Columns (3) - (4), we include the variables 'Population per district,' 'Number of schools,' and 'Number of Health Posts' from a 1993 census.
 Since district data are unavailable before 1980, these variables are used to proxy for pre-treatment values.
 Léon (2012) explains schools were not targeted by the Shining Path, therefore it is unlikely 'Number of schools' is an outcome variable.

-&lt;sup>25 The goal behind the common support restriction is to include in the LPM only control districts that are similar enough based on propensity scores to be matched to treated districts, and vice versa (Bryson et al., 2002).
+26 The goal behind the common support restriction is to include in the LPM only control districts that are similar enough based on propensity scores to be matched to treated districts, and vice versa (Bryson et al., 2002).